izzyjosh/django-password-generator/README.md

 It help users to generate strong password,
 For each password ,the place it will be used must be specified which is the site .

+# Run Project
+Install all packages by running this code `pip install -r requirments.txt`, then `python manage.py runserver`.